bryanbrunetti/exifupdater/README.md

 ### Modes (choose exactly one)

 - `-scan`: Scan files and report how many are missing EXIF timestamp data
-- `-update`: Update EXIF timestamps from JSON metadata files
+- `-update`: Update EXIF timestamps and GPS coordinates from JSON metadata files
 - `-sort`: Sort files into `<year>/<month>/<day>` structure with album symlinks

 ### Options